 The question “are employers responsible for employee mental health?” takes to another interesting inquiry: who within your company should track and support your team’s mental health?
 In any organization, several key roles bear this responsibility, each contributing in unique ways to create a mentally healthy workplace.

-• HR (Human Resources): HR professionals play a central role in shaping organizational policies and practices related to employee well-being, including mental health.
-Their responsibilities often involve:
+HR professionals, employers and mental health initiatives play a vital role in creating a supportive environment.
+They play a central role in shaping organizational policies and practices related to employee well-being, including mental health.
+Therefore, their responsibilities often involve:

 The Law and Regulations Around Mental Health at the Workplace in the UK